 Data-driven smart, inclusive & sustainable cities

-Organized by the Comune di Milano and the Open Geospatial Consortium, this session deconstructs this issue by first showcasing successful data-driven approaches from Milan, Medina and Ferrara and then by exploring foundational policies and tools, including international standards and the Digital Building Permit.
-A look into the FOCAL project will demonstrate how climate data can be made actionable for planners.
-The session culminates in a high-level panel where officials from Italy and Saudi Arabia articulate their pressing needs and vision for sustainable urban management.
+Organized by the Comune di Milano and the Open Geospatial Consortium, this session deconstructed this issue by first showcasing successful data-driven approaches from Milan, Medina, and Ferrara, and then by exploring foundational policies and tools, including international standards and the Digital Building Permit.
+A look into the FOCAL project demonstrated how climate data could be made actionable for planners.
+The session culminated in a high-level panel where officials from Italy and Saudi Arabia articulated their pressing needs and vision for sustainable urban management.

-The two-hour session will be organized into three parts:
+The two-hour session was organized into three parts:

-• Presentation by the Comune di Milano (Mr. Marco Mazziaotti) showcasing an overview of city-level initiatives, digital, smart city and sustainability related EU projects, select key achievements, lessons learned and needs for the future.
+• Presentation by the Comune di Milano (Mr. Marco Mazziaotti) presented an overview of city-level initiatives, digital, smart city, and sustainability-related EU projects, select key achievements, lessons learned, and future needs.

 • Presentation by the City of Medina (Eng.
-Fahad Alfattani) showcasing Smart city dashboards, key achievements, lessons learned and needs for the future.
+Fahad Alfattani) showcased smart city dashboards, key achievements, lessons learned, and future needs.

-• Presentation on behalf of the City of Ferrara (Mr. Piergiorgio Cipriano, Deda Next) showcasing the lessons learned in European projects (USAGE and AIR-BREAK).
+• Presentation on behalf of the City of Ferrara (Mr. Piergiorgio Cipriano, Deda Next) shared lessons learned in European projects (USAGE and AIR-BREAK).

-• Presentation by the Building Digital Twin Association (Dr. Eduard Loscos): Current European and International Standardisation perspectives and regulations of the (near) future.
+• Presentation by the Building Digital Twin Association (Dr. Eduard Loscos) addressed current European and international standardisation perspectives and regulations of the near future.

-• Presentation by the Open Geospatial Consortium (Dr. Francesca Noardo) (OGC + EUnet4DBPs): An unblocking step towards digitalisation: Digital Building Permit and
+• Presentation by the Open Geospatial Consortium (Dr. Francesca Noardo) (OGC + EUnet4DBPs) outlined an unblocking step towards digitalisation through the Digital Building Permit and related experiences.

 Part 3: Overcoming Barriers to Impact

-• Panel Discussion (Moderated by Mr. Muthu Kumar – OGC) inviting representatives from the Cities of Milan, Medina, Ferrara and Voghera i.e. Mr. Marco Mazziaotti, Eng.
-Fahad Alfattani, Mr. Piergiorgio Cipriano and Ms. Gloria Chindamo:
+• Panel discussion (moderated by Mr. Muthu Kumar, OGC) invited representatives from the Cities of Milan, Medina, Ferrara, and Voghera — Mr. Marco Mazziaotti, Eng.
+Fahad Alfattani, Mr. Piergiorgio Cipriano, and Ms. Gloria Chindamo — to address:

 • (A) Key barriers to using advanced city data effectively